Pejo-306/cloud-url-shortener/docs/decisions/ADR-007-caching-strategy.md

 ### Goals

-Phase 2 caching aims to:
+Phase 2 caching achieves:
-- Reduce cache-miss latency on the first request after configuration changes
+- Reduced cache-miss latency on the first request after configuration changes
-- Minimize exposure to stale configuration
+- Minimized exposure to stale configuration
-- Decouple configuration freshness from request traffic patterns
+- Decoupled configuration freshness from request traffic patterns

 This phase does **NOT** replace TTL-based expiration and does **NOT** eliminate the need for lazy caching.

 ### Constraints

-- Proactive cache warming must be **best-effort**
+- Proactive cache warming is **best-effort**
-- Failure to warm cache must not affect request handling
+- Failure to warm cache does not affect request handling
 - The authoritative source remains AppConfig and parameter stores

 Phase 2 is an optimization layered on top of Phase 1, not a dependency.